 There are, however, several other ways the Bible references the Ark of the Covenant.
 In the King James Version Bible this sacred object is also called the Ark of the Testimony (Exodus 30:6) and of the Lord (Joshua 4:11,1Samuel 4:6).
 It is also recorded as being called the Ark of God (1Samuel 3:3, 17, etc.), of the God of Israel (1Samuel 5:10), and of God's strength (2Chronicles 6:41).

 The Ark itself was a very special container Moses built according to the specifications given to him directly by God (Exodus 25).
 It contained the stone tablets (given to Moses) which delineated the Ten Commandments (the basic terms of obedience from which the Old Covenant was built), the rod of Aaron the High Priest that budded, and a pot containing manna.
 Its first mention in the Bible is in Exodus 30.

-The Ark, which contained the words of the Covenant between God and his people, was very likely destroyed.
+The Ark, which contained the words of the Covenant between God and his people, was likely destroyed by the Babylonian army.
 It was likely burned when Nebuchadnezzar, king of Babylon, leveled Jerusalem (including the temple) in 586 B.C.

-We find an interesting statement in Jeremiah which declares that the ark and all that is with it will NOT be important during the millennium (Jeremiah 3:16).
-What will be important is the NEW covenant God offers all those who live.

-It may well have been, shortly before or after the words of Jeremiah 3:16 were written, that this object representing God's covenant was destroyed by the Babylonian army.
-The book of Hebrews, chapter 9, explains that the spiritual or holy relics (if that is the right word to use) found in Jerusalem's Temple were patterns or copies of spiritual realities in heaven (Hebrews 9:1 - 5, 23 - 24).
+We find an interesting statement in Jeremiah which declares that the ark and all that is with it will NOT be important during the Millennium (Jeremiah 3:16).
+What will be important will be the New Covenant God will offer all humanity.
+The book of Hebrews, chapter 9, explains that the spiritual or holy relics found in Jerusalem's Temple were mere patterns or copies of spiritual realities in heaven (Hebrews 9:1 - 5, 23 - 24).